 \subsection{Shape Prior Module}

-\textbf{Overview.} As depicted in Figure \ref{segmentation paradigm}, our proposed model is a hierarchical U-shape neural network, which consists of a CNN encoder (ResNet-50), a Resblock-based \cite{tang2022self} CNN decoder and the shape prior module (SPM).
+\textbf{Overview.} As depicted in Figure \ref{segmentation paradigm}, our proposed model is a hierarchical U-shape network, which consists of a ResNet-like encoder, a Resblock-based \cite{tang2022self} decoder and the shape prior module (SPM).
 And SPM is a plug-and-play module, which can be flexibly plugged into other network structures to improve segmentation performance.
-In the sections below, we will give a detailed description of SPM, including the motivation for this module, its detailed structure and functions.
+In the sections below, we will give a detailed description of SPM, including the motivation for this module, the detailed structure, and the functions.

 In order to get rid of the dependency on the final learnable prototype, we propose to introduce explicit shape priors to UNet-based networks, which will exert anatomical shape constraints for each class to enhance the representation abilities of networks.
-Motivated by DETR \cite{carion2020end}, we devise n (the number of segmentation classes) learnable prototypes, analogy to object queries in the Transformer decoder of DETR.
-As shown in Figure \ref{SPM}, inputs of SPM are original skipped feature $F_{o}$ and original shape prior $S_{o}$, which are refined as enhanced skipped feature $F_{e}$ and enhanced shape prior $S_{e}$.
-Specifically, learnable shape priors will generate refined attention maps with abundant shape information under the guidance of convolutional encoded features as illustrated by Figure \ref{shape priors}.
-In the mean time, encoded features will generate more accurate segmentation masks via shape priors.
-Different from DETR, SPM will interact with multi-scale features, not just features from the deepest layer of the encoder.
-Thus, hierarchical encoded features before skip connections will be equipped with more shape information after processed by SPM.
-We can have a clear visualization on features before and after being processed by SPM in Figure \ref{feature enhance: brats}.
+Motivated by DETR \cite{carion2020end}, we devise n (the number of segmentation classes) learnable prototypes, the analogy to object queries in the Transformer decoder of DETR.
+As shown in Figure \ref{SPM}, inputs of SPM are original skipped features $F_{o}$ and original shape priors $S_{o}$, which are refined as enhanced skipped features $F_{e}$ and enhanced shape priors $S_{e}$.
+Specifically, learnable shape priors will generate refined attention maps with sufficient shape information under the guidance of convolutional encoded features.
+In the meantime, encoded features will generate more accurate segmentation masks via shape priors.
+Different from DETR, SPM will interact with multi-scale features, not just features from the bottleneck of the encoder.
+Thus, hierarchical encoded features before skip connections will be equipped with richer shape information via SPM.
 Enhanced shape priors are made up of two components, global and local shape priors, generated from the self-update block and cross-update block respectively.
 We will give a more elaborate description of these two blocks.